farrael004/Graphical_Optimizer/README.md

 - ``optimizer``: The optimizer search method to be used.

-A string that defines which search algorithm to use. ``bayesian`` will use bayesian search. ``grid`` will iterate through all possible hyperparameter combinations. ``random`` will chose a random selection of possible combinations up to the maximum number of combinations.
+A string that defines which search algorithm to use. ``bayesian`` will use bayesian search. ``grid`` will iterate through all possible hyperparameter combinations. ``random`` will choose a random selection of possible combinations up to the maximum number of combinations.

 - ``maxNumCombinatios``: Maximum number of combinations.